Brainstorming Methods and Explanation – The 10 Best Techniques for More Ideas

 9. Business Model Canvas

-The business model Canvas is especially recommended for developing ideas and aspects of a business plan.
+The Business Model Canvas is particularly useful for developing ideas and aspects of a business plan.
 Key elements for a successful business are considered.
-Alexander Osterwalder developed this model, becoming one of the most successful models for building innovative business ideas or rethinking an existing business model.
-Here is an example of the business model Canvas.
-Please click on the PDF version.
+Developed by Alexander Osterwalder, it has become one of the most successful models for developing innovative business ideas or rethinking an existing business model.
+Here is an example of the Canvas business model.
+Click on the PDF version.

 The most important elements are the following: